kubeflow/website/content/docs/gke/gcp-e2e.md

 WORKING_DIR=$(pwd)
 ```

-Alternatively, you can download the
+As an alternative to cloning, you can download the
 [Kubeflow examples repository zip file](https://github.com/kubeflow/examples/archive/master.zip).

 ### Set up your GCP account and SDK